imagineLife/human-effort/ComponentMaster.md

 ```

 #### Test Often
-Even a trivial component like this could have tests to assert prop-driven ui content:
+Even a trivial component like this Header example above could have tests to assert prop-driven ui content:
 - the txt prop is passed as expected
 - the 'default' text value is populated when no prop is passed
 ```